preet01/machine-learning-notebook/README.md

 # machine-learning-notebook
-a veery curated list of machine-learning notebooks
+a collection of Jupyter notebooks for others to read,learn and point of mistakes or suggest improvements and new ideas.
+# mail: harpreet.vishnoi@gmail.com